kevmannn/yieldboon/README.md

 ## Challenges & Tradeoffs:
 > caching...
+> not trying to represent too much at a given moment

 ## Lessons:
 * Willingness to close the laptop and just think should be commensurate with obscurity concerning the "large-scale path" of the solution.